varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 Mailing Lists
 =============

-Subscribing or unsubscribing to our mailing lists is handled through our Mailman_.
+Subscribing or unsubscribing to our mailing lists is handled through mailman_.

 If you are going to use Varnish, subscribing to our `varnish-announce` mailing list is a very good idea.
 The typical pattern is that